jlazaroibanezz/citrabounds/README.md

    - A fixed glucose flux is applied as a substrate.

 2. **Kinetic Constraints**:
-   - Kinetic fluxes are derived from the kinetic model in `E_coli_Millard2016.xml`.
+   - Kinetic fluxes are derived from the kinetic model in `E_coli_Millard2016.xml` which was simulated until steady state was reached giving the fluxes of `kinetic_fluxes.xls`
    - Lower and upper bounds are applied to key reactions.

 3. **Results Analysis**: